Giannis Antetokounmpo: Filathlitikos (2011–2013)

 Antetokounmpo played with the senior men's team of Filathlitikos in the semi-pro Greek B Basket League (Third Division) during the 2011–12 season.

 In December 2012, a few days after turning 18, Antetokounmpo signed a four-year deal with Spanish club CAI Zaragoza, reportedly including NBA buyouts after each season.
 Several other major European clubs had been interested in adding him, including Barcelona and Anadolu Efes.

 During the 2012–13 Greek A2 League season, Antetokounmpo shot 46.4% from the field (62.1% on two-point field goals), 31.3% from three-point range, and 72.0% from the free throw line, while averaging 22.5 minutes per game.
 Over 26 games, he averaged 9.5 points, 5.0 rebounds, 1.4 assists, and 1.0 blocks per game.
 He was also selected by the coaches as a special participant in the 2013 Greek League All-Star Game.
-Even though he was not selected as an all-star, the coaches let him play in the game as a treat for the fans, since he was in attendance at the game.
-However, he did not get officially counted as an all-star selection, since only players that play in Greece's first division are even eligible to actually be voted to play in the game, and Antetokounmpo was playing in Greece's second division at the time.
+Though he was not selected as an all-star, coaches let him play in the game as a treat for the fans, since he was attending the game.
+However, he was not officially counted as an all-star selection, since only players in Greece's top league are eligible to be voted to play in the game, and Antetokounmpo was playing in Greece's second-tier league.